- Approval of the AMP program advisor, Dr. Jerri Bartholomew (Coordinator of AMP activities)

 - Apply to the Graduate School for the AMP using a code provided by the AMP advisor, Dr. Jerri Bartholomew.

 Senior undergraduate year

-- Continue to work with your graduate advisor to plan or conduct your thesis research and hold your graduate program of study meeting by the end of your second term in the AMP program.
+- Continue to work with your graduate advisor to plan or conduct your thesis research.

 First year of graduate school

-- Start graduate school transferring up to twelve graduate credits earned as an undergraduate.
+- Start graduate school transferring up to 22 graduate credits earned as an undergraduate.

 Graduate Research Assistantships (GRAs) and other Financial Support